MicrosoftDocs/power-platform/power-platform/admin/use-service-admin-role-manage-tenant.md

 Follow these steps to assign a service admin role.

 > [!NOTE]
-> When the Dynamics 365 administrator, Power Platform administrator, or Global administrator role is assigend to a user in Microsoft Entra ID, the user will is no longer automatically assigned to the System administrator role in environments.
-For more information on how to gain access to the System dministrator role and removing such access, see [Use Entra Privileged Identity Management to manage high-privileged admin roles in the Power Platform admin center](manage-high-privileged-admin-roles.md).
+> When the Dynamics 365 administrator, Power Platform administrator, or Global administrator role is assigend to a user in Microsoft Entra ID, the user is no longer automatically assigned to the system administrator role in environments.
+For more information on how to gain access to the system dministrator role and remove such access, see [Manage admin roles with Microsoft Entra Privileged Identity Management](manage-high-privileged-admin-roles.md).
 >
 > To opt-out of automatic license-based user roles, see [Opt-out of automatic license-based user roles management](opt-out-automatic-license.md).